 If you want to set up your pressure cooker to cook ahead of time any of these models will get the job done.
 I’ve tried my best to list models from the high end and low end of the pricing spectrum so you’ll find that build quality and extra features to be varied from within this list.

-This model from Instant Pot is new for 2017.
+This model from Instant Pot is the cheap version of Instant Pot Duo.
 It’s the upgraded version out of the LUX line of electric pressure cookers that adds a few features like pre-programmed egg cooking programs and increased pressure cooking times to name just a few.
 The LUX V3 pressure cooker also lets you delay your cooking time for up to 24 hours too so it’s super handy for early meal prep.
 The price on this model is on the lower end as it’s Instant Pot’s entry level device so it should fit within most people’s budgets.
 You can see pricing throught he link above or check out my reviews of Instant Pot pressure cookers here.

 This electric pressure cooker can also delay your cooking start time for up to a full day.
 If you know you’ll need a good pot of beans tomorrow afternoon then this pot can get the job done for you.
 What I like about it in addition to the delayed start function is that it does almost everything else you can think of too.
 It’s got a ton of pre-programmed cooking programs and will also let you manually choose your cooking time and your pressure level.
 They give you low, medium, and high pressure settings.
 The price is in line with Instant Pot’s LUX series and if you want a super small pressure cooker they have a 2-quart electric model!
 Crazy small.
 You can see my review of Corsori electric pressure cookers here or click the link above to see product pricing.

 T-fal CY505E 12-in-1 Programmable Electric Multi-Functional Pressure Cooker with 25 Built-In Smart Programs / Ceramic Nonstick Cooking Pot and Stainless Steel Housing